cycomachead/thesis/contents/design.md

 ## Dual Modalities
 A central challenge faced when considering development of the autograder, was what to prioritize: Feedback or Grading?
 While both features are necessary for each other, there is an acute tension between a tool which is primarily motivated by providing open-ended feedback, and one that is designed to provide grades.
 [Note ref needed?]
 The goal of this section is to consider the best possible interface we could give to students to help them improve their programming skills and complete lab exercises.

 A key aspect of this tension is how to handle the idea of correctness.
 In an introductory computer science course, we are often lenient with small differences in output from a program.
-(For example, a program that outputs `2` instead of `2.0` might still be considered 'correct'.)
+(For example, Snap<em>!</em> allows students to use both traditional arrays and linked lists, but their visual output is the same.
+If test authors aren't careful, it's easy to mistake one type of data as incorrect when it should be accepted.)
 While it is often possible to account for these different when writing test cases, it can be significantly difficult.
 We need to make sure, that when these tools are used for *grading* that they don't cause students unnecessary stress or frustrations. **FIND REFERENCES TO MARK'S WORK ON AUTOGRADERS AND MINORITIES.**

 <!--
 	Doesn't a feedback tool still suffer from this problem??
 -->